RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <br>Twitter, Reddit, YouTube, Instagram, Change.org, and Facebook or for <i>6 Social Media Platforms</i>.</b>

 We're Independent Researchers with over 20 data analysts, scientists, and observers analyzing this data for over a year.
 Research and development continues, and this public operation spans for years.
 We invite researchers to study this case example.
 <br>Data collected on Amber Heard is primarily related to the years 2018-2021.
-We studied millions of texts and accounts for <b>Social Network Analysis.</b>
+<br>We studied millions of texts and accounts for <b>Social Network Analysis.</b>

 This work is in-progress and prepared for peer-review.

 <b>Our Purpose is to create foundations and precedents to help other victims of bots, cyberabuse, domestic abuse, <a href="https://www.connecticutprotectivemoms.org/coercive-control-legislation-in-the">coercive control</a>, hostile environments, and Disinformation Operations</b>.
-This is the most detailed public anaysis of a disinformation operation and the most volumnious.
+This is the most detailed public anaysis of a disinformation operation and the most volumnious yet.
 <br>We want to save lives and help partners create systems to help online - including specialized and accurate rescue, quality custom studies, data analysis, Social Network Analysis, forensics, research, situation awareness, and rescue/public safety technologies - <i>with focus on the victim primarily and <b>her environment</b></i>.

 <b>Amounts of Data Collections [edit]:</b><br>